Bentroen/PoketchVideoPlayer/README.md

 Video player for the 'Dot Artist' Pokétch app from Pokémon DPPt.
 It works by generating [DeSmuME](http://desmume.org/) Lua scripts for manipulating the memory region corresponding to the app's screen data.

+The app's screen is composed of a 24x20 pixel grid of 8x8 pixel tiles.
+Each tile can have four different colors, which alternate by touching each pixel.

 ## Usage

 This script currently only works on Pokémon Platinum, US version.
 It may work on other versions, but it's unlikely due to different memory mappings.